When it comes to our furry family members, most of us would do anything to make sure they receive proper care and love.

 Along the lines of knowing how pet insurance works, is understanding what various plans cover and exclude.
 After all, it’ll only be a complete waste of money to you if you purchase insurance and then come to find out that your pet is excluded anyway.

-Some plans cover overall wellness care, like flea and tick treatments, vaccines, and yearly exams.
+Some plans cover overall wellness care, like flea and tick treatments, vaccines, and yearly exams, since taking care of a pet is so important, people get the best care and even different food depending or the race of the dog, for example you can find yummy food that Pitbulls like online.
 Others include various illnesses, and some include auto-related injuries and accidents.
 Furthermore, plans can vary greatly depending upon your pet, so it’s important to clarify what exactly your policy includes.

 It’s also important to ensure that your pet doesn’t have anything that could exclude it from a policy.
 Many policies exclude hereditary conditions (and those based on breed), congenital conditions, or developmental issues.
 Lastly, be sure you check any age-related exclusions, as pets of a certain often go uncovered as well.
 If your pet falls into any of those categories, your plan essentially becomes worthless.Make sure you know what the plan covers and what's excluded before you sign up.
 Click To Tweet